vishu-guntupalli/node-weblogic/README.md

 Returns a list of all servers' configuration.

 **Object getServerRuntime(serverName);**
-Returns and object with all runtimes, such as application, jdbc, jvm and threadpool.
+Returns an Object with all runtimes, such as application, jdbc, jvm and threadpool.